 What does Gustav Holst, arts and crafts and horseracing have in common?
 The answer, of course, is Cheltenham – a very English spa town in Gloucestershire, which is either the birthplace or home to all three.
-But what can you expect if you are house hunting in Cheltenham?
-Read on to find out…

 Also within a stone’s throw of Cheltenham town centre and Cheltenham Spa train station, is the residential area of St Mark’s.
-This isn’t first choice for Regency-style homes, but you’ll find a diverse range of property here; detached, semi-detached and terraced, much of which was built between the two great wars.
-Those with a keen eye might spot references to Cheltenham’s Arts and Crafts movement with the quirky design details in the gables or roofs.
+This isn’t first choice for Regency-style homes, but you’ll find a diverse range of property here - detached, semi-detached and terraced.
+Together with St Peter’s just further up towards the River Chelt, these areas are a popular choice among growing families.

 Up Hatherley on the opposite side of Cheltenham has seen considerable housing redevelopment from the post second world war years and up to the late 1990s.
 The result is a wide choice of affordable homes but still set within a village environment, close to the town centre – and with breathtaking views of Leckhampton Hill.